 Getting there: Peggy’s Cove is an easy one hour drive from Halifax (see map).
 There are also many bus tours that visit this historic location if you are traveling without a car.

-What to bring: Bring a waterproof jacket as the weather can be quite changeable (we went from full July sun to mist as we approached in our car).
+What to bring on a visit to Peggy’s Cove with kids: Bring a waterproof jacket as the weather can be quite changeable (we went from full July sun to mist as we approached in our car).
 Sport your parkouring shoes (because we all have a pair of those, right?) so you can jump around on the rocks with your kids.
 My flip flops were not ample for this task.
 A running shoe with some decent tread should do the job.

 Important note: Despite all the signs warning otherwise, some people continue to walk close to the water on the dark,slippery rocks and get swept into the ocean.
 Please don’t.
-To show you what I mean, please see some brave (idiotic) Darwin Awards candidates in this Youtube video.
+Check out this YouTube video to learn more.